butterflyfish/tea/README.md

 # Tea
-Tea is a serial emulator designed for embedded system development.
-It's a open source program licensed under four caluse BSD.
+[ Tea ]( https://github.com/boot2linux/tea ) - A simple terminal program for the serial port.

 ## Features

 * works on Linux and Mac OS X
 * open one idle seril port automatically
-* exit program if serial port is removed
+* exit automatically if serial ports opened are removed
 * control termial.
 Trigger key is Ctrl-]
-    * jump back after press Enter
+* send file via serial communication protocol: kermit

 ## How to build ?